Thadzy/Thadzy-Obsidian/Sequence.md

+#Calculus #Calculus2
-If limit has value L is "Converge"
+limit has value L is "Converge"
 Else "Diverge"